joelhagvall/tor-onion-site-scraper/README.md

 # Tor Onion Site Scraper

-This repository contains a Python-based scraper tool for fetching and saving content from .onion sites accessible via the Tor network.
-Developed by Joel Hägvall and Giancarlo Valverde, this scraper is designed to navigate through multiple pages of each .onion site and store the HTML content in an organized manner, respecting the structure and navigation of the sites.
+This repository hosts a Python-based scraper tailored to fetch titles and descriptions from .onion sites accessible via the Tor network.
+The scraper is developed by Joel Hägvall and Giancarlo Valverde.

 ## Features

-- Fetch HTML content of .onion websites using Tor as a proxy.
+- Retrieves titles and descriptions from .onion websites using Tor as a proxy.
-- Navigate and download multiple pages from each site.
-- Save each page in a separate directory corresponding to its .onion site.
-- Handle pagination and internal site links automatically.
+- Saves the extracted data in a CSV file.
-- Maintain privacy and anonymity features provided by the Tor network.
+- Maintains privacy and anonymity features provided by the Tor network.

 ## Prerequisites

-Before you start using this scraper, you need to have the following installed on your system:
+Before utilizing this scraper, ensure the following dependencies are installed on your system:
 - Python 3.6 or higher
 - Tor Browser or Tor service running in the background
 - Required Python libraries: `requests`, `pysocks`, `beautifulsoup4`